This page contains details related to governance issues, and will cover the following topics;

 The Community Foundation is a company limited by guarantee, registered in England and Wales, with a company registration number of 04220563.

-The Companies House website holds information and details about The Community Foundation for Shropshire, including copies of our Memorandum and Articles of Association, our accounts and financial returns, and details of our directors.
+The Companies House website holds information and details about The Community Foundation, including copies of our Memorandum and Articles of Association, our accounts and financial returns, and details of our directors.

 The link to the Companies House website is at the bottom of this page.